Family feud over Sol Goldman empire finishes Round 1

 “Mr. Gurney-Goldman looks forward to exercising his father’s governance rights for the purpose of administering his father’s property and settling his father’s estate,” he said.

-Jane’s attorney, Jason Cyrulnik of Cyrulnik Fattaruso, said the court made clear that Steven’s “rights are limited to statutory executor rights — which Jane has never denied him.”
+Jane’s attorney, Jason Cyrulnik of Cyrulnik Fattaruso, said the court made clear that Steven’s authority is “limited to statutory executor rights — which Jane has never denied him.”

-Any major disagreement about what the extent of Steven’s rights might end up requiring more litigation.
+Any major disagreement about the extent of Steven’s rights might require more litigation.

-The Delaware case could impact a related case that’s ongoing in New York, where Steven has challenged the valuation process of the family portfolio.
+The Delaware case could affect a related New York case in which Steven has challenged the valuation process of the family portfolio.

 Web of LLCs

-The scope of the fortune at stake alone makes the Goldman dispute make it a must-watch case.
+The scope of the fortune at stake alone makes the Goldman dispute a must-watch case.
 But it also provides an unfiltered view into how one of real estate’s most private families operates.

-“Today, the Goldman family business involves literally hundreds of entities,” read judge Laster’s opinion.
-“The record suggests that the Goldman family has not always observed entity formalities by maintaining a strict division between the property manager and the property Owners.
+“Today, the Goldman family business involves literally hundreds of entities,” read Laster’s opinion.
+“The record suggests that the Goldman family has not always observed entity formalities by maintaining a strict division between the property manager and the property owners.
 Who does what in what capacity seems fluid.”

 For years, Jane and Allan made major decisions regarding the company, and there was an understanding that they would consult with Diane and Amy.

-According to the judge’s decision, when Allan died, Jane saw herself as the lone decision maker, but Steven hoped he would take over his father’s role co-managing the business with his aunt.
+According to the judge’s decision, when Allan died, Jane saw herself as the lone decision maker, but Steven hoped to take over his father’s role co-managing the business with his aunt.

 Read more